Spirits' Homecoming: Plot

-Young-hee and Jung-min happily escape the massacre holding hands.
-As they walk in tall grass, a wounded Japanese soldier tries to kill them with his sword, but he is shot by guerillas.
-They take the girls with them, yet the dying Japanese soldier shoots Jung-min, while Young-hee returns home and lives a long life.
+Young-hee and Jung-min escape the massacre hand in hand.
+As they walk through tall grass, a wounded Japanese soldier tries to kill them with his sword.
+Guerillas shoot the soldier and take the girls along, but the dying soldier shoots Jung-min.
+Young-hee returns home and lives a long life.

-The secondary plotline shows an elderly woman who has been a 'comfort woman' in her youth.
+The secondary plotline follows an elderly woman and former comfort woman.
 She sews talismans for sale and does not want to remember those days.
-As some former military sexual slaves start to speak up, she decides to go public with her story, too.
-She comes to a government office, but the officials mistreat her: they vocally express their disgust towards the victims.
+As other former comfort women begin to speak up, she decides to go public with her story.
+She visits a government office, but the officials mistreat her and express disgust towards the victims.

-The former 'comfort woman' makes friends with her old friend's young disciple (the friend is a shaman herself).
-The disciple is a medium and is able to channel the spirits of the dead to their loved ones.
-The old woman asks the girl to call her 'grandmother' and they visit her hometown together, although 'grandmother' is upset as everything she remembers has changed.
-Meanwhile, the shaman's disciple channels the spirit of Jung-min and elderly Young-hee experiences the events of her adolescence again.
+The former comfort woman makes friends with her old shaman friend's young disciple, a medium who is able to channel spirits of the dead.
+The old woman asks the girl to call her 'Grandmother'.
+They visit her hometown together, although 'Grandmother' becomes upset as everything she remembers has changed.
+The young disciple channels the spirit of Jung-min, and elderly Young-hee experiences the events of her adolescence again.

-The disciple starts a homecoming ritual for the spirits of 'comfort women' killed by the Japanese.
-The spirit of Jung-min returns to her parents' house and the whole family has a simple feast.
+The disciple conducts a homecoming ritual for the spirits of comfort women killed by the Japanese.
+The spirit of Jung-min returns to her parents' house and the family shares a simple feast.